Pokemon-PythonRed/Pokemon-PythonRed/README.md

 <details><summary>4.
 Downloading <code>Pokémon PythonRed</code></summary><br>

 ---
-When that's all done, to download the game, please download the [latest Release](https://github.com/TurnipGuy30/Pokemon-PythonRed/releases/latest "Pokémon PythonRed Latest"), and click the download link!
+To download the game, please download the [latest Release](https://github.com/TurnipGuy30/Pokemon-PythonRed/releases/latest "Pokémon PythonRed Latest"), and click the download link!
 These links redirect to OneDrive, as they are too large to be hosted on GitHub.

 Once the file has finished downloading (sorry if it takes a while!), run the '.exe' file. _7-zip_ should automatically extract the game files.